piranna/piranna.github.io/_posts/2022-12-25-How-to-use-private-repositories-as-npm-git-dependencies-on-Github-Actions.md

 ## Generate the documentation

-To automatically generate the documentation, we have two aproaches: generate it as a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), or do it on the CI servers.
+To automatically generate the documentation, we have two approaches: generate it as a [git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), or do it on the CI servers.
 I use to prefer the first option, specially for complex projects where people of different levels are working on the code (like Juniors